 North Macedonia’s integration policies are below average in Europe.
 North Macedonia’s’s policies seem similar to policies in neighbouring Albania.

-- Labour market mobility: Slightly unfavourable: North Macedonia ranks in the bottom 10 as immigrants face several restrictions to enter the labour market and receive little general or targeted support to improve their skills and job prospects in the country.
+- Labour market mobility: Slightly unfavourable: Immigrants face several restrictions to enter the labour market and receive little general or targeted support to improve their skills and job prospects in the country.

 - Family reunification: Halfway favourable: Foreign citizens who can meet the economic requirements can immediately apply for some but not all dependent family members, who are then insecure for their first four years, until they can become autonomous residents.